Seasons

 Passage to the Vlach Villages

-Leaving Pertouli behind, in essence (but not "typically") you have entered the "territory" of Aspropotamos, as the inhabitants of the next villages of Koziakas share the Vlach origin and common traditions with the "actual" Aspropotamites.
-The first village after Pertouli, is the third tourist pole of the area, the beautiful Neraidochori, which spreads amphitheatrically on a slope – like all the villages from here on – and has very good infrastructure.
-Below the village, in the valley of Kamniaitis, you will find the stone bridge of Hatzipetros near the very well-preserved part of the old "Vlachostrata".
-Asking the locals will make it much easier to find them.
+Leaving Pertouli behind, you’ve essentially (though not “officially”) entered the “territory” of the Aspropotamos, as the residents of the next Kozias villages share Vlach heritage and common traditions with the “true” Aspropotamians.
+The first village after Pertouli is the region’s third tourist hub, the beautiful Neraidochori, amphitheatrically built on a slope—like all the villages from this point on—and offering excellent accommodations.
+Below the village, in the Kamniaitis valley, you’ll find the stone bridge of Hatzipetros near a well-preserved section of the old “Vlachostrata”.
+Asking locals will greatly help you locate them.

-Continuing in a westerly direction, you will find the stone-built church of Agia Paraskevi in an impressive location overlooking the entire valley.
-A few meters further you will enjoy the panoramic view of the very "downhill" Pyrra, where it is worth looking for the church of Agios Modestos with the reddish dome and the beautiful hagiographies.
+Continuing westward, you'll come across the impressive stone-built church of Saint Paraskevi overlooking the entire valley.
+A few meters ahead, you’ll enjoy the panoramic view of the very “steep” Pyrrha, where it’s worth seeking out the Church of Saint Modestos with its reddish dome and beautiful frescoes.

-Always heading west, a little further down you will see on your right hand side the very special church of Agios Nikolaos Asfakas, "wedged" into an imposing vertical rock.
-A few kilometers now separate you from Gefyra Alexiou, where you know now that you are "with a bill" in Aspropotamos!
+Always heading west, a bit further on you’ll see to your right the very unique church of Saint Nikolaos Asfakas, “wedged” into an imposing vertical rock.
+Just a few more kilometers and you’ll reach Aleksiou Bridge, which means you’re now, officially, in Aspropotamos!

 MAVROVOUNI - Thessaly’s “Unknown” Mountain